 Therefore, mapping activities will be developed to identify the necessary digital skills & competences that artists lack, as well as a capacity building methodology, a handbook for artists that will include best practices & case studies, an open access online course for digital skills development for artists and aspiring artists, workshops, a mentoring scheme in all partners’ countries and a virtual exhibition where the works of selected artists from all participating countries will be exhibited.

-During its 36-month lifetime, STS will directly and indirectly positively impact at least:
+During its 36-month lifetime, DIGIHELICON will directly and indirectly positively impact at least:

 participants trained οn the DIGI HELICON online course in the 2-day “Train the trainers” activity

 artists from vulnerable/disadvantaged groups participating in 6 national workshops

 artists from vulnerable/disadvantaged groups, from the 6 participating countries in the project’s virtual exhibition

 - A transferable Capacity Building methodology including blended and collaborative learning approaches

 - “The Artists Go Digital: Aspire to Inspire Handbook” with best practices and case studies

 - A tailored, open access online course with multimedia material on developing the digital skills of current and aspiring artists

 - 6 national workshops to 120 artists in total